 Digital Nomad Visa

-In 2021, Malta introduced a Digital Nomad Residence Permit.
-This allows remote workers to stay in Malta for up to one year while working for a company or clients based outside of Malta.
-To be eligible for the permit, applicants must earn at least €30,000 annually and provide proof of income, as well as have health insurance and a clean criminal record.
+Malta’s Nomad Residence Permit allows remote workers to stay in Malta for up to one year (renewable up to three additional times, for a total of four years) while working for a company or clients based outside of Malta.
+To be eligible, applicants must earn at least EUR 42,000 annually (EUR 3,500 per month), provide proof of income from the last three months, have health insurance covering Malta, and hold a clean criminal record.
 The permit also allows for dependents to accompany the applicant.
-The program is aimed at attracting remote workers to Malta and encouraging them to spend money on the island while working remotely.
+Applicants must spend at least five cumulative months per year in Malta to maintain the permit.

 Negative Perceptions of the Programs